Synthetic likelihood in misspecified models

+The posterior $\widehat{\pi}_\alpha(\theta\mid S_n)$ does not resemble a tempered posterior, but instead resembles a posterior based on an integrated likelihood.}

-We return to the moving average example and examine the behavior of the tempered BSL posterior in the MA(1) model.
-Since the BSL posterior can be computed exactly, so can the tempered version.
-We apply the tempered version of BSL using a fixed tempering schedule with $\alpha=1/2$ for each value of $n$.
-Following the introductory example, we plot the tempered BSL posterior for $n=100,500,1000$ and compare the results to those obtain in Figure \ref{fig:ma2_theta}.\footnote{The choice of $\alpha=1/2$ is in accordance with the theoretical results of \cite{bhattacharya2019bayesian}, however, the results displayed in Figure \ref{fig:ma1_temp} are not overly sensitive to this choice.}
+We now return to the running example and examine the behavior of the tempered posterior $\widehat{\pi}_\alpha(\theta\mid S_n)$.
+Similar to the posterior $\widehat{\pi}(\theta\mid S_n)$, since we can compute the mean and variance of the summaries exactly, it is possible to compute an exact version of the tempered posterior.
+We apply the tempered version of the exact posterior using a fixed tempering schedule with $\alpha=1/2$ for each value of $n$.
+Following the introductory example, we plot the tempered posterior for $n=100,500,1000$ and compare the results to those obtained in Figure \ref{fig:ma2_theta}.\footnote{The results displayed in Figure \ref{fig:ma1_temp} are not overly sensitive to the choice of $\alpha$.}

-Figure \ref{fig:ma1_temp} demonstrates that the tempered BSL posterior displays similar behavior to the exact BSL posterior in Figure \ref{fig:ma2_theta}, and does not lead to any noticeable increase of posterior mass in the region of $\theta=0$, the point under which $\|b(\theta)-b_0\|$ is smallest.
-This result is perhaps unsurprising considering that the SL is Gaussian, and so tempering only changes the scaling of the posterior and does not alter either its modes or overall shape. $\Box$
+Figure \ref{fig:ma1_temp} demonstrates that the tempered posterior displays similar behavior to the exact posterior in Figure \ref{fig:ma2_theta}, and does not lead to any meaningful increase in posterior mass near $\theta=0$, the point under which $\|b(\theta)-b_{\bullet}\|$ is smallest.
+This result is perhaps unsurprising considering that the synthetic likelihood is Gaussian, and so tempering only changes the scaling of the posterior.